-To reserve a table for the 2019 Fall MoM2Mom Consignment Sale, please read the following rules and guidelines, then complete and submit your registration by clicking the appropriate button below.
-Consignor registration opens on August 29, 2019.
+To reserve a table for the 2022 Fall MoM2Mom Consignment Sale, please read the following rules and guidelines, then complete and submit your registration by clicking the appropriate button below.

-All consignor registrations must be received by Friday, October 4, 2019.
+All registrations must be received by Sunday, September 25, 2022.

 Rules and Guidelines

-- Consignors must purchase a table for $35.
-Members of the GSMBA can purchase a table for the reduced fee of $25.
+- Consignors must purchase a table for $40.
+Members of the GSMBA can purchase a table for the reduced fee of $30.
 The fee of purchasing a table will be retained by GSMBA to raise funds for the association and its members.
-Business vendors can purchase a table for $45.

 - Vendors/consignors can purchase more than one table if they require additional space.

 - Please sell for yourself only, if someone asks you to sell “a couple of things” for them, please tell them that it is against the rules.
 No sharing tables with others.
-Each consignor must purchase his/her own table.
+Each consignor must purchase his/her own space and we will supply the table.

 - Each seller is responsible for their own change/float.

 - The general public will be granted access, for the purpose of purchasing items, from 10:00 AM until 2:00 PM.
 Members of the GSMBA will be granted access at 9:30 AM.